benzengin/DevOps-SRE/ComputerScience/Readme.md

 # What is an Artifact Repository?**

 An artifact repository is a software application designed to manage these artifacts.
 Using an artifact repository provides consistency to your Continuous Integration/Continuous Development (CI/CD) workflow.
 It saves teams time and increases build performance.

+# What are legacy Systems?

+In computing, a legacy system is an old method, technology, computer system, or application program, "of, relating to, or being a previous or outdated computer system," yet still in use.
+Often referencing a system as "legacy" means that it paved the way for the standards that would follow it.